jake2323livecom/code_review/problems/week_4/README.md

 There is a publicly available Nautobot server out there reachable via [this url](https://demo.nautobot.com).

 Use either Thunder Client or Python to execute an API call to this public Nautobot server.
-Your API call should return all of the information for the _devices_.
+Your API call should return all of the information for the _devices_ that this Nautobot tracks.

 ---